 When you are overwhelmed with worry, fear, or stress, it’s common to feel exhausted or run down.
 Persistent fatigue can, in turn, be both a symptom of and a risk factor for certain physical illnesses.
-Does this mean that there is a connection between anxiety and the immune system?
+Does this mean that anxiety can weaken the immune system?

 What Is Anxiety?